theAvoidact.com

 The AVOID Act changes everything about third-party practice in New York

-New deadlines.
-Hard caps.
+A unified 90-day deadline.
+A good-cause exception for post-note-of-issue filings.
 A new compliance standard for every defendant in New York state court.
 Understand what the AVOID Act requires and what happens if you miss the window.

 KEY DEADLINES